quarcs-lab/Tutorial-club-convergence-regional-price-Indonesia-Harry-Chp2/README.md

 - the transition path graph, and
 - results of ordered logit model to investigate the conditioning factors of club convergence.
-Please find the project here: https://rstudio.cloud/project/2306165
+Please find the project here: [RStudio Cloud](https://rstudio.cloud/project/2306165)